MinterTeam/minter-network-web/content/docs/index.md

     signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
--   **Unavailability**: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off
+-   **Unavailability**: If a validator's signature has not been included in the 12 of last 2 blocks, validator will be turned off and banned for 1 day

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed,